 6. Wrap the disc in plastic wrap and refrigerate.

-You can store the pie crust wrapped in plastic wrap in the fridge for up to 2 days.
+You can store the vodka pie crust, wrapped in plastic wrap, in the fridge for up to 2 days.

 You can absolutely freeze your dough!
 If you are making this recipe I recommend doubling it and just keeping one of the crusts in the freezer.

 Wrap the prepared dough in plastic wrap, then in foil, and place it in a freezer safe baggie.
 Keep in the freezer for up to 6 months.